OSGeo/grass/doc/development/style_guide.md

 #### Temporary Maps

-Using temporary map is preferred over using temporary mapsets.
+Using temporary maps is preferred over using temporary mapsets.
 This follows the rule that writing should be done only to the current mapset.
 Some users may have write permissions only for their mapsets, but not for creating other mapsets.

-The following script creates a temporary name using append_node_pid which is using node (computer) name and process identifier to create unique, but identifiable name.
-The temporary maps are removed when scripts ends that's to adding the removal function to exit procedures using atexit.register.
+The following script creates a temporary name using `gs.append_node_pid`` which uses node (computer) name and process identifier to create unique, but identifiable name.
+The temporary maps are removed when the script ends.

 ```python
 import atexit